Overcoming Perfectionism: Why Your Perfectionism Is Killing Your Career and What To Do About It

 What Would It Look Like To Be Perfectly You?

-I don’t even consider myself a perfectionist, yet I’ve struggled to overcome perfectionistic ideals of who I should be as a leader.
+I don’t even consider myself to be a perfectionist, yet I’ve struggled to overcome perfectionistic ideals of who I should be as a leader.

 A few years ago, I was talking to a former colleague.
 I was at a low point at work, and low-key fishing for compliments, when I steered the conversation towards her assessment of my leadership capability.